 Polis, CDPHE speak on updated vaccine plan

 Governor Jared Polis and Executive Director of the Colorado Department of Health and Environment Jill Hunsaker-Ryan shared details Wednesday on the state’s vaccine rollout plan.
-As Colorado approaches 5,000 COVID-19 deaths, it has received 243,000 vaccines and administered 129,552, according to Polis,
+As Colorado approaches 5,000 COVID-19 deaths, it has received 243,000 vaccines and administered 129,552, according to the governor.

 Get the latest state-specific policy intelligence for the health care sector delivered to your inbox.

 “We’re ahead of the curve compared to the rest of the country,” Polis said.
 “We’ve consistently been in the top tier of states in successfully getting the vaccine into arms.
 But this is not an exercise that is graded on a curve.
 We need to do better here in Colorado.
 The entire nation needs to do much better.”

 According to Polis, the state is nearly finished with Phase 1A of the distribution process, and is starting to enter the recently-updated Phase 1B.
 Approximately 187,000 Coloradans are eligible for Phase 1A vaccinations, he said.

 Coloradans age 70 and older, moderate-risk health care workers, first responders and frontline essential workers are among those prioritized in Phase 1B.
 Approximately 1,315,000 Coloradans are eligible for Phase 1B vaccinations, he said.